maxnd/mxMarkEdit/README.md

 ### Inserting citations in the text

 To insert a citation of a work in the document, normally in the footnotes, just insert its identification key between two curly brackets, followed by all the detailed elements necessary for the single citation.
 For example, `Cf. {Taylor 2024}, pp. 23-46.`.
 It's necessary to be careful in typing correctly the key of the work to be quoted, respecting uppercase and lowercase.
-To do this, just display the bibliographic table, identify the key to be reported, copy it in clipboard and paste it into the text.
+To do this, just display the bibliographic table, identify the key to be reported, copy it in clipboard with the shortcut `Meta + Opt + C` and paste it into the text.

 ### Producing a document with bibliography